FomTarro/VTS-Sharp/README.md

 If you are updating your project from using a 1.x.x version of the library to using a 2.x.x version of the library, please read [the migration guide](#what-changed-in-200), as the project was restructured in version 2.0.0 to decouple it from the Unity Engine, allowing it to be more easily used in other C# environments!

 ## About
 This library is maintained by Tom "Skeletom" Farro.
-If you need to contact him, the best way to do so is via [Twitter](https://www.twitter.com/fomtarro) or by leaving an issue ticket on this repo.
+You can contact him via email at [tom@skeletom.net](mailto:tom@skeletom.net) or by leaving an issue ticket on this repo.

-If you're more of an email-oriented person, you can contact his support email: [tom@skeletom.net](mailto:tom@skeletom.net).

 This library can also be found on the [Unity Asset Store](https://assetstore.unity.com/packages/tools/integration/vts-sharp-203218), and the core library (with no Unity-specific components) can be downloaded as a [NuGet Package](https://www.nuget.org/packages/VTS-Sharp/2.1.0), but this repo will always be the most up-to-date version.